fastenhealth/policy/24-Human_Resources_Security_Policy.md

 # 24. Human Resources Security Policy

-Luma is committed to ensuring that employees, contractors, and third-party users are suitable for the roles for which they are being considered, to reduce the risk of theft, fraud, or misuse of facilities.
+Fasten is committed to ensuring that employees, contractors, and third-party users are suitable for the roles for which they are being considered, to reduce the risk of theft, fraud, or misuse of facilities.

 ## 24.1 Employee Onboarding

-Luma ensures that employees, contractors and third party users agree to the terms and conditions concerning information security appropriate to the nature and extent of access they will have to Luma’s assets and systems.
+Fasten ensures that employees, contractors and third party users agree to the terms and conditions concerning information security appropriate to the nature and extent of access they will have to Fasten’s assets and systems.
 Access privileges are not granted until the terms and conditions and other relevant agreements have been signed.

 The terms and conditions of their employment contract shall include but are not limited to:

 1. Responsibilities as it pertains to information security;
-1. Responsibilities as it pertains to Luma’s IT assets;
+1. Responsibilities as it pertains to Fasten’s IT assets;
 1. Management of organizational assets associated with information systems and services handled by the employee, contractor, or third party user;
 1. Management of information received from other companies or external parties;
 1. Responsibilities of the employee for the handling of all covered information;
 1. Actions to be taken if the employee, contractor, of third party user disregard the security requirements, as described in [§19.2](#192-employees-policies); and
-1. Responsibilities as it pertains to the intellectual property of Luma, including information created as a result of, or in the course of, employment with Luma
+1. Responsibilities as it pertains to the intellectual property of Fasten, including information created as a result of, or in the course of, employment with Fasten